-As the Company had only been involved in organizational activities and researching potential businesses, the Company has, to date, entered into eleven (11) executed joint venture agreements and one (1) contract relating to the projects and activities described above (and subject to obtaining needed funding in this Offering).
+As the Company had only been involved in organizational activities and researching potential businesses, the Company had, at the time of the last filing, entered into eleven (11) executed joint venture agreements and one (1) contract relating to the projects and activities described above (and subject to obtaining needed funding in this Offering).
+On July 1, 2018, the Company and PHEO agreed to convert their joint venture agreement into a Share Exchange Agreement that becomes effective if the Company is successful in raising the \$1,000,000 minimum.
 The Company's financial situation to date is not reflective of what management expects the Company's financial situation to be after the successful completion of all or a portion of this Offering.

-The 11 definitive joint venture agreements will be negotiated with some or all of the individual joint venturers once the Company raises adequate funds in the Offering.
+The remaining 10 definitive joint venture agreements will be negotiated with some or all of the individual joint venturers once the Company raises adequate funds in the Offering.
 There will be specific operating plans and shareholder agreements with each of the joint venture's, including conditions under which the joint ventures would be structured to expand when financially viable to do so.
 The funds contributed by the Company into the joint ventures are not expected to generate dividends.
 However, there are expected to be fees paid to the Company from the joint venture companies, once financial conditions allow.
 (See "The Business Model - Joint Ventures.")